 Key Takeaways

-- Serpae tetras are infamous for their fin nipping behavior and are generally not considered a beginner fish
+- Serpae tetras are infamous for their fin nipping behavior and are not considered a beginner fish

 - With proper care, the lifespan of a Serpae Tetra can be extended up to 7 years